Ivo-Evans/lessons/001-hello-world.md

 It is because the log we used was _stored_ in an 'object'.
 An object is a data structure that lets you associate values with names, or 'keys' (like the key in a cipher, which lets you access otherwise hidden information). _log_ is a key, which is associated with a function, a function we all know and love, which takes an argument and prints it to the console.
 This function is 'inside' the object `console`, and we can't use the function unless we take it out of `console`.
 One way to do that is with the dot notation.
 Another is with square brackets, which are on balance a bit better, but which we'll learn about later.

-The word console in our program is not the actual console, it is just an _object_ that JavaScript gives us so that we can indicate that we want to do something to the actual console.
+The word console in our program is not the actual console, it is an _object_ that JavaScript gives us so that we can indicate that we want to do something to the actual console.

 So the dot in our program gets the function `log` out of the object console, and let's us _call_ the function by putting brackets after the function's name.